ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 src/black/nodes.py:443: error: Local variable "last" has inferred type None; add an annotation
 ```

-These were pretty straightforward to fix and sometimes even improved code clarity forcing
+These were pretty straightforward to fix and sometimes even improved code clarity, forcing
 me to add type annotations in complex code.

 ### More changes were necessary than expected

-All of this was only to get the codebase to type check and not crash the mypyc compiler.
+All of this was only to get the codebase to type check and not crash the compiler.
+Getting
-Getting the built binary to not crash at runtime needed more work.
-Once again, some of the
+the built binary to not crash at runtime needed more work.
+Some of these changes were
-changes were improvements like this one which involved an incorrect type annotation:
+improvements, like this one which involved an incorrect type annotation:

 ```diff
 diff --git a/src/black/__init__.py b/src/black/__init__.py